steveloughran/hadoop-trunk/hadoop-common-project/hadoop-common/src/site/markdown/filesystem-contract.md

 handle the challenge of listing directories with millions of entries without buffering.

 1. A `close()` of an `OutputStream` is fast, irrespective of whether or not the file operation has succeeded or not.

 ## Operation-specific requirements

-This section attempts to define the expected beav
+This section attempts to define the expected behaviors of specific operations of the FileSystem implementations

 ### `read()` operations

 * An attempt to open a nonexistent path for reading MUST raise a `FileNotFoundException`.
 * read() operations at the end of the file MUST return -1